 Getting there from the airport took about 40 minutes, much of it along unpaved or poorly paved roads taking us up that long narrow piece of land.
 But once you get there, it’s lovely!

-Modern, clean, open, beautiful.
+The property of the Majestic Elegance is modern, clean, open, beautiful.
 Lots of clean, straight lines in the architecture which juxtaposed nicely with the natural beauty of the area.
 The landscaping was tasteful and well-maintained.
 The decor and general ambience never felt ostentatious or like they were trying too hard; conversely, it also did not feel cheap or half-assed.
 We really enjoyed how spacious the property felt, how we never felt crowded.
 Simple, easy to navigate layout.
 After looking at dozens of resort websites, they all start to look similar, with that fresh white sandy beach aesthetic; it’s like they design the resorts to kind of fade into the background since the beach and gorgeous blue water are the real reason any of us are there in the first place.

 Well, if i’m being honest, the POOLS are the real reason I’m there.
 I could take or leave sand.
 But the many pools on property were calling to me and they delivered!
 While the heated water was still a teeny tad cool for my tastes in February, they did feel welcoming and refreshing in the sun, especially on the warmer days.
 Of course, the small private pool in our room was THE BEST but I’ll talk more about that in a minute 😄